 Psychological Services Clinic

-The Psychological Services Clinic (PSC) at Montclair State University (MSU) offers an array of affordable psychological services to children, adults, and families in northern New Jersey and surrounding areas.
+The Psychological Services Clinic (PSC) at Montclair State University (MSU) offers an array of affordable psychological services to children, adolescents, adults, and families in northern New Jersey and surrounding areas.
 The PSC operates as the primary training clinic for students in the clinical psychology PhD and master’s programs and school psychology certification program in the Psychology Department at MSU.
 All services are provided under the direct supervision of professionally licensed and/or credentialed doctoral-level psychologists and MSU faculty members.

 The PSC is located in the Center for Clinical Services (CCS) at 147 Clove Rd, Little Falls, NJ near Parking Lots 60 and 61 at the northernmost tip of the MSU campus.
 Please click here for directions to CCS, as well as interactive and printable campus maps.
 CCS is comprised of separate adult and child/family reception areas, 24 assessment and treatment rooms, and ADA accessible conference rooms.
 Each assessment and treatment room is equipped with state-of-the-art audiovisual technology that is HIPAA compliant for optimal client protection in terms of privacy and confidentiality.